In This Blog:

 - Transcription Skills – They should have excellent audio-to-text skills if they’ll be transcribing audio recordings.

-- Computer Literacy – Data entry operators will often use word processing software, like Word from Microsoft Office, as well as Excel spreadsheets.
+- Computer Literacy – They will often use word processing software, like Word from Microsoft Office, as well as Excel spreadsheets.
 Thus, they need to know their way around such tools quickly.

 - Research Skills – This is crucial when validating data from multiple source documents.
 To be more specific, researching capabilities should include note-taking, observational, and critical thinking skills.

-- Organizational Skills – It’s up to data entry operators to sort out documents and files for easy access.
+- Organizational Skills – It’s up to them to sort out documents and files for easy access.

 Education and Experience Requirements

-Entry-level data entry operators should have at least a high school diploma or the equivalent of a General Educational Development (GED) certificate.
+Entry-level operators should have at least a high school diploma or the equivalent of a General Educational Development (GED) certificate.

 Having prior data entry experience is also a plus since they will already have an understanding of how the process works.